-Candidates who provide an exceptional service, make outstanding contributions to Malta or to humanity at large, or whose naturalization is deemed to be of extraordinary national interest may qualify for Maltese citizenship on the basis of merit.
+Applicants who provide an exceptional service or contribution that adds value to Malta or to humanity at large, or whose naturalisation is deemed to be of extraordinary national interest, may qualify for Maltese citizenship on the basis of merit.
+The granting of citizenship is discretionary.

-The Malta citizenship by merit route recognizes extraordinary achievements and outstanding contributions as a basis for citizenship.
-Individuals who demonstrate exceptional value through service or contributions to Malta — including investment, philanthropy, or major achievements in fields such as science, sport, technology, entrepreneurship, or the arts as well as initiatives that create jobs, opportunities, or social impact — may qualify together with their families.
-Citizenship may also be granted to those whose skills, talents, or expertise are deemed to be of significant national interest, advancing Malta’s priorities and benefiting the country.
+The Malta citizenship by merit framework, which is regulated by the Maltese Citizenship Act and the implementing Subsidiary Legislation, refers to exceptional services and contributions as a basis for citizenship.
+Individuals who demonstrate exceptional value through service or contributions to Malta, including philanthropy in fields such as science, sport, technology, entrepreneurship, or the arts, as well as initiatives that create jobs, opportunities, or social impact, may qualify, together with their families, to be naturalised as citizens of Malta.
+Citizenship may also be granted under this framework to those persons whose skills, talents, or expertise are deemed to be of significant national interest, advancing Malta’s priorities and benefiting the country.

-To qualify, candidates must meet at least one of the following criteria:
+To qualify, applicants must meet at least one of the following criteria:

 Eligible fields of service, contribution, or interest include:

-In addition, candidates must demonstrate adequate knowledge of either Maltese or English to ensure successful integration and effective communication within the country.
+In addition, applicants must demonstrate adequate knowledge of either Maltese or English to ensure successful integration and effective communication within the country.

-The first step in the citizenship by merit process is the submission of a comprehensive overview outlining the candidate’s achievements, a detailed description of the exceptional service or contribution, and a clear plan for how the candidate intends to continue contributing to the Republic of Malta.
-If approved, an application for naturalization may then be filed.
+The key step in the citizenship by merit process is the submission of a comprehensive overview outlining the applicant’s achievements, a detailed description of the exceptional service, contribution, or interest, and a clear plan for how the applicant intends to continue contributing to the Republic of Malta.
+If approved, an application for naturalisation may then be filed.
 Final approval by the Minister results in the granting of Maltese citizenship.

 There are no restrictions on dual citizenship in Malta.

-Malta’s citizenship by merit route rewards individuals whose exceptional achievements or contributions create lasting value.
-Eligible candidates and their families may qualify through investment, philanthropy, or distinguished accomplishments in fields such as science, technology, sport, entrepreneurship, or the arts, as well as initiatives that generate jobs or social impact.
-Citizenship may also be granted to those whose talents or expertise serve Malta’s national interests and priorities.
+Malta’s citizenship by merit legal framework provides that a person who renders an exceptional service, makes an exceptional contribution, or is of exceptional interest to the Republic of Malta or to humanity, may be eligible to acquire citizenship by merit.
+In this context, eligible applicants and their families may qualify through entrepreneurship initiatives, philanthropy, or distinguished accomplishments in fields such as science, technology, sport, entrepreneurship, or the arts, as well as initiatives that generate jobs or social impact.
+Citizenship may also be granted to those whose talents or expertise would contribute to Malta’s national interests and priorities.

-Yes, candidates can include their spouse or de facto partner as well as dependent children up until the age of 29 (if they are fully financially dependent on the main candidate) in their application, making it a family-friendly route to citizenship.
+Yes, applicants may include their spouse or partner (including a de facto partner), as well as dependent children up to the age of 29, provided they are fully financially dependent on the main applicant, in their application.

-The process begins with the submission of a detailed proposal outlining the candidate’s achievements, contributions, and future intentions.
-If this is approved, a formal application for naturalization can be made.
+The process begins with the submission of a detailed proposal outlining the applicant’s achievements, contributions, and future intentions.
+If approved, a formal application for naturalisation may be submitted.
 The final decision rests with the Minister, who grants citizenship based on the overall merit of the case.

 To view other European citizenship by investment options, click here.